vieapps/Components.WebSockets/README.md

 ### Connection management

-Take a look at some methods named GetWebSocket, GetWebSockets, CloseWebSocket, ... to work with WebSocket connections.
+Take a look at some methods named GetWebSocket, GetWebSockets, CloseWebSocket, ... to work with all connections.

 ```csharp
 Implementation.WebSocket GetWebSocket(Guid id);